idec-teams/2023_Evolution_Suisse/docs/project/background.md

 <figure markdown>
 ![Figure7](Background_figures/Figure_6.png)
 <figcaption>Figure 6.
 Schematic representation of MYTH in the case the proteins of interest interact (left) and don't interact (right).
-Taken from _Hybrigenics Services SAS_.</figcaption>
+Taken from Hybrigenics Services SAS.</figcaption>
 </figure>

 To our knowledge, except the conventional Y2H, there is no reverse system successfully developed for other genetic PPI assays, only a failed attempt (Sahin, 2019).
 In terms of truncation elimination, some strategies are limited to the conventional Y2H (Kim et al., 2007; Vincent et al., 2020), some can potentially be used for other genetic PPI assays like MYTH but with the risk of impairing the interaction detection.